bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 upgrade of the system's samba software via the Web Interface controlled firmware upgrade process.
-Ideally the same kind of process should be available for upgrading the kernel, however since the kernel upgrade procedure is more likely to cause faults or unanticipated problems for the moment the manual kernel installation procedure is the best method to use.
+Ideally the same kind of process should be available for upgrading the kernel, however since the kernel upgrade procedure is more likely to be subject to unanticpated problems that require manual intervention, manually instaling the kernel is the best route to take.

 ## Acknowledgements
-I am very greatful to the following sources who I've based this project on.
+I am very grateful to the following sources who I've based this project on.

 This work is primarily based on the Seagate Central GPL source code which I am grateful to the Seagate corporation for dutifully publishing.